Ickle Bubba Globe Prime Stroller review

 The Ickle Bubba Globe Prime Stroller was given to me to review for another publication.
 All views here are my own.

-Something I’ve been asked a few times by parents who like to travel is whether there is a cheaper alternative to the Babyzen Yoyo stroller.
+Something I’ve been asked by parents who love to travel is whether there is a cheaper alternative to the Babyzen Yoyo stroller.

-However, there is no denying that it does come with a hefty price tag compared to many other pushchairs, especially if it’s just something you are looking for as a travel option.
+However, there is no denying that it does come with a hefty price tag compared to many other pushchairs.
+This is especially the case if it’s just something you are looking for as a travel option.

-So if you’re looking for a cheaper alternative to the Babyzen Yoyo stroller, which comes with some of its main benefits – such as being suitable to be taken onto a plane as cabin luggage – then the Ickle Bubba Globe Prime Stroller may be just what you are looking for.
+So if you’re looking for a cheaper alternative to the Babyzen Yoyo stroller, the Ickle Bubba Globe Prime Stroller may be just what you are looking for.
+It has some of the Yoyo’s main benefits, including being classed as cabin luggage on a plane, but isn’t as pricey.

 The pros of the Ickle Bubba Globe Prime Stroller

-The main selling point of the Ickle Bubba Globe Prime Stroller for me is that at just 6.4kg it’s really lightweight compared to other pushchairs.
-As I mentioned, it can be taken onto a plane as cabin luggage and the storage bag has straps on it so it can be worn as a backpack, which is useful if your hands are full when travelling.
+One of the main pros of the Ickle Bubba Globe Prime Stroller is that at just 6.4kg it’s really lightweight.
+Its size means it can be taken onto a plane as cabin luggage and its storage bag has straps on it so it can be worn as a backpack.
+This is a really useful feature if your hands are full when travelling.
 (I must admit though that, as a fairly small person, the bag does look huge on my back.
 But sometimes when you’re getting on a plane you’ve got to do what you’ve got to do!)

 I also really like the look of the pushchair.
 Ours is black with a rose gold frame, which looks stylish.
 It is also available in blue on silver, denim and grey.

-Like the Yoyo, the Ickle Bubba Globe Prime Stroller has small wheels which makes it easy to manoeuvre and it feels stable when pushing.
-Its compact size means that it’s simple to take into shops and restaurants, something I always feel conscious of when I’m travelling and we’re visiting small independent businesses.
+Like the Yoyo, the Ickle Bubba Globe Prime Stroller has small wheels which makes it easy to manoeuvre.
+But it still feels really stable when you’re pushing it.

-It’s also great to store in the boot of a car for day trips and holidays, as it doesn’t take up too much space.
+Plus, it’s great to pack in the car boot for day trips and holidays, as it doesn’t take up too much room.

-The pushchair itself also has some some thoughtful design elements, such as a hood viewing window, which is a great way to keep an eye on your little one and an adjustable leg rest which is useful when they are sleeping.
+The pushchair itself also has some some thoughtful design elements.
+The hood viewing window, is a great way to keep an eye on your little one.
+Plus, the adjustable leg rest is useful when they are sleeping.
 My little adventurer also loved holding on to the bumper bar across the front of the pushchair.

-Another great aspect if you’re travelling in a hot country is that the fabric at the back of the pushchair can be rolled down to provide ventilation to keep baby cool.
+Another great aspect if you’re travelling in a hot country is that the fabric at the back of the pushchair can be rolled down.
+This provides important ventilation to keep baby cool.

 The cons of the Ickle Bubba Globe Prime Stroller

-The instructions to put the pushchair together were not the most straightforward, but once it is up it is easy to fold and unfold.
+I don’t actually think there are too many cons of the Ickle Bubba Globe Prime Stroller.
+The instructions to put the pushchair together were not the most straightforward.
+However, once it is up it is easy to fold and unfold.

 Overall thoughts

-The best price I’ve currently seen for the Ickle Bubba Globe Prime Stroller is £239 and I would say that this is a really good buy for the price.
+My overall thoughts on the Ickle Bubba Globe Prime Stroller is that its a good budget option for a travel pram.
+The best price I’ve currently seen for the Ickle Bubba Globe Prime Stroller is £249 and I’d say this is a really good buy for the price.

 It’s definitely a cheaper option than the Babyzen Yoyo, but includes many of its main elements.